 MOTORCYCLE DRIVING RULES – ACCIDENT ATTORNEYS MINNESOTA

-Motorcycle accidents happen too frequently in Minnesota.
-If you are injured because a car cut you off while you were riding, or hit you on the road, you need strong representation from a top MN motorcycle accident lawyer.
-Most of the motorcycle crashes our lawyers handle involve a car or truck not paying attention to what is around them and not seeing the motorcycle in the next lane, or pulling out onto a road in front of an oncoming motorcycle.
-A best motorcycle accident injury attorney in MN understands this and makes sure the investigation is thorough to prove the injured rider’s case.
+Most of the motorcycle crashes our lawyers handle involve a car or truck not paying attention and not seeing the motorcycle.
+For example, a sudden lane change or pulling out onto a road in front of an oncoming motorcycle.
+A best motorcycle accident injury attorney in MN makes sure the investigation is thorough to prove the injured rider’s case.

-It is also important for motorcycle riders to know and follow the rules of the road, so that if an accident does happen, the rider will not be blamed.
-It is very common for drivers, or their insurance company, to blame the motorcycle biker for the crash with the automobile.
-In addition to making sure the car’s auto insurance can’t blame you, you should of course also know and follow the motorcycle driving rules for your own safety.
+It is also important for motorcycle riders to know and follow the rules of the road.
+That way, if an accident does happen, the rider will not be blamed.
+It is very common for drivers, or their insurance company, to blame the motorcycle biker for the crash.
+If you follow the rules, you cannot be blamed.
+Of course, you should also know and follow the motorcycle driving rules for your own safety.

 Minn.Stat.
 169.974, Subd.
 5. Driving rules.

-(a) An operator of a motorcycle shall ride only upon a permanent and regular seat which is attached to the vehicle for that purpose.
+(a) An operator of a motorcycle shall ride only on a permanent and regular seat attached to the vehicle for that purpose.

-No other person shall ride on a motorcycle; except that passengers may ride upon a permanent and regular operator’s seat if designed for two persons, or upon additional seats attached to the vehicle to the rear of the operator’s seat, or in a sidecar attached to the vehicle; provided, however, that the operator of a motorcycle shall not carry passengers in a number in excess of the designed capacity of the motorcycle or sidecar attached to it.
+No other person shall ride on a motorcycle; except that passengers may ride upon a permanent and regular operator’s seat if designed for two persons.
+Additional seats may be attached to the vehicle to the rear of the operator’s seat.
+Or, in a sidecar attached to the vehicle.
+However, the operator of a motorcycle shall not carry passengers beyond the designed capacity of the motorcycle or sidecar attached to it.
 No passenger shall be carried in a position that will interfere with the safe operation of the motorcycle or the view of the operator.

-(b) No person shall ride upon a motorcycle as a passenger unless, when sitting astride the seat, the person can reach the footrests with both feet.
+(b) No person shall ride upon a motorcycle as a passenger unless the person can reach the footrests with both feet.

-(c) No person, except passengers of sidecars or drivers and passengers of three-wheeled motorcycles, shall operate or ride upon a motorcycle except while sitting astride the seat, facing forward, with one leg on either side of the motorcycle.
+(c) No person, except passengers of sidecars or drivers and passengers of three-wheeled motorcycles, shall operate or ride upon a motorcycle except while sitting astride the seat.
+In other words, the passenger must be facing forward, with one leg on either side of the motorcycle.

-(d) No person shall operate a motorcycle while carrying animals, packages, bundles, or other cargo which prevent the person from keeping both hands on the handlebars.
+(d) No person shall operate a motorcycle while carrying anything which prevents the person from keeping both hands on the handlebars.

 MOTORCYCLE RIGHTS AND DUTIES

-(e) No person shall operate a motorcycle between lanes of moving or stationary vehicles headed in the same direction, nor shall any person drive a motorcycle abreast of or overtake or pass another vehicle within the same traffic lane, except that motorcycles may, with the consent of both drivers, be operated not more than two abreast in a single traffic lane.
+(e) No person shall operate a motorcycle between lanes of moving or stationary vehicles headed in the same direction.
+Nor shall any person drive a motorcycle abreast of or overtake or pass another vehicle within the same traffic lane.
+However, motorcycles may, with the consent of both drivers, be operated not more than two abreast in a single traffic lane.

-(f) Motor vehicles including motorcycles are entitled to the full use of a traffic lane and no motor vehicle may be driven or operated in a manner so as to deprive a motorcycle of the full use of a traffic lane.
+(f) Motor vehicles including motorcycles are entitled to the full use of a traffic lane.
+No motor vehicle may be driven or operated in a manner so as to deprive a motorcycle of the full use of a traffic lane.

-(g) A person operating a motorcycle upon a roadway must be granted the rights and is subject to the duties applicable to a motor vehicle as provided by law, except as to those provisions which by their nature can have no application.
+(g) A person operating a motorcycle upon a roadway must be granted the rights and is subject to the duties applicable to a motor vehicle.

 (h) Paragraph (e) of this subdivision does not apply to police officers in the performance of their official duties.

-(i) No person shall operate a motorcycle on a street or highway unless the headlight or headlights are lighted at all times the motorcycle is so operated.
+(i) No person shall operate a motorcycle on a street or highway unless the headlight or headlights are lighted at all times.

 (j) A person parking a motorcycle on the roadway of a street or highway must: